selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

     ticket.save({options}).then(function () { post-save code })
 The save options are:

 * **transaction** for databases that provide transactions, a transaction that was started by the objectTemplate.begin() call.
-Note that if you don't specify a transaction and a default transaction was started the default transaction is used:
+Note that if you don't specify a transaction and a default transaction was started the default transaction is used

 * **cascadeDocument** for databases that are not document-centric (e.g other than mongoDB), indicates that the document structure in the schema is to be used to ensure that all objects in the document are saved

 * **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
 Usually you create a child logger and pass in context information you want logged.

 Although a promise is returned the code may be executed **before** the data is actually saved if the save is in the context of a transaction.
 With transactions all database updates occure when you execute objectTemplate.end().
 So if a transaction is specified or a default transaction exists, the save will actually defere the save until objectTemplate.end()